2023 Best Value Nursing Associate Degree Schools in West Virginia

 In-state tuition fees for undergraduate students at WVJC Morgantown are $14,657 per year.

-WVJC Morgantown did well in our overall quality rankings, too.
-It placed #3 on our Best Nursing Associate Degree Schools in West Virginia list.
+WVJC Morgantown also made our Best Nursing Associate Degree Schools in West Virginia list, coming in at #3.

-University of Charleston came in at #10 in this year’s edition of the Best Value Nursing Associate Degree Schools in West Virginia ranking.
+With a ranking of #10, University of Charleston did quite well on this year’s best value schools for nursing students working on their associate degree.
 Located in the city of Charleston, UC is a private not-for-profit college with a small student population.

 In-state tuition fees for undergraduate students at UC are $21,450 per year.
 While working on their Associate Degree, nursing majors at UC accumulate an average of around $28,279 in student debt.